mackenziekbrooks/dci271-s25-newdarkage/index.md

 # Contact

-Mackenzie Brooks // Professor & Digital Humanities Librarian // (she/her/hers) // brooksm [at] wlu.edu
+Mackenzie Brooks // Professor & Digital Humanities Librarian // (she/her/hers) // brooksm [at] wlu.edu // Leyburn 218

+Office hours: by arrangement.
+I'm happy to meet with you, just let me know and we can schedule something.

 # Learning Objectives
 * Students will research historical and modern technological systems